antonvasilev52/docusaurus-ezha/my-website/docs/intro.md

 :::tip Tip

-The overall status of problem inspection is also shown at the top right of the editor window.
+The overall status of problem inspection is also shown it the top right corner of the editor window.

 :::

 ### Fixing problems

 Besides manually modifying your source code, you can fix problems using IntelliJ IDEA *quick fixes*.
+Quick fixes are context actions used to quickly modify your code and solve a particular problem.
+One problem can have more than one available quick fix.

 To fix problems:
 1. In the **Problems** tab, right-click a problem.
-2. In the popup window, click **Show Quick Fixes**.
+2. In the popup window that opens, click **Show Quick Fixes**.
 3. Select one of the quick fixes.
 <img
   src={require('/img/idea_quick_fixes.jpeg').default}
   alt="Quick fixes"
   className="smallimg"
 />

+IntelliJ IDEA will change your source code according to the selected quick fix.

 :::note Note